stuart-knock/myth2kodi/README.md

 variable in user settings (Default: /usr/local/bin).
 Some of the functionality of this script is provided in other files, these will also need to be placed in $binpath along with this script.
 They are:
-*MythDataGrabber* -- Uses MythTV python bindings to access database information.
+*mythdb_access* -- Uses MythTV python bindings to access database information.
 *m2k_notify* -- A script for sending notifications to Gnome Desktop.
 [*bashlogging*](https://github.com/stuart-knock/bash-tools/blob/master/bashlogging) -- A set of bash functions that provide the logging mechanism
                used throughout myth2kodi.